About us

 In my own studies I have reckoned that clothes are now average 277% cheaper now than they were in the 1980s.
 High street giants not only feed this greed , they have made clothes into a disposable commodity .

 We all as the world population need to come together to stop this massive wheel from turning.
-This begins at home . buying less,making better choices , only getting things that we will wear frequently , re using, handing down , and recycling .
-Supporting eco textiles that are produced without harming the planet , and there are other ways we can all make a small difference.
+This begins at home.
+Buying less, making better choices, only getting things that we will wear frequently, re-using, handing down, and recycling.
+Supporting eco textiles that are produced without harming the planet.
+There are other ways we can all make a small difference.

 I also create artistic costume pieces, mostly from recycled items and scraps, for photography or fashion shows, which I then publish on my social media along with researched information relating to sustainability. my intention is to catch the attention of readers and inspire them to make sustainable choices of their own.